 And once you verify this, you need to make sure that you’re not using any of the third party code.
-Many times when you use a third party code, you might find that the HTML generated by the third party app many be using class ID or Name that you’re using for a different purpose in your code.
-Hence that might a big problem and becomes hard to debug as it will not show any error however you’ll find the difference in the rendering of HTML causing cross browser issues.
+Many times when you use a third-party code, you might find that the HTML generated by the third party app may be using class ID or Name that you’re using for a different purpose in your code.
+Hence that might a big problem and becomes hard to debug as it will not show any error however you’ll find the difference in the rendering of HTML causing cross-browser issues.

 Many older versions of Internet explorer browser do not support HTML elements like: